Choose a trail to explore

 Some hints and tips that you may want to take into account

-· Review the items in the life area table that you have completed for this life area.
-Is there an item that is important for you to address?
+👉 Review your completed life area table for this area.
+Is there an item that feels especially important to address?

-· What changes do you want to make in this life area?
+👉 What changes do you want to make?
 What problem do you want to solve?
-What unfulfilled need, desire or personal value do you want to satisfy?
+What unfulfilled need, desire, or value do you want to satisfy?

-· State what goal you want to achieve, rather than what you don't want to achieve.
-Telling a taxi driver that you don't want to go to the airport is not very informative.
+👉 State what you want to achieve, not what you want to avoid.
+Telling a taxi driver you don’t want to go to the airport is not very helpful.

-· Always ask yourself why you want to achieve a certain goal.
-What benefits will achieving the goal bring you or others?
-How will this help you build a rich, full and meaningful life?
+👉 Ask yourself why you want to achieve this goal.
+What benefits will it bring you or others?
+How will it help you build a richer, fuller, more meaningful life?

-· Discuss your design goal with your life design team (optional) and with those around you who may be affected by it.
+👉 Discuss your design goal with your life design team (optional) or with people who may be affected by it.

 3️⃣ Validate your design goal